ahdgalal/smb-enumeration-tool/README.md

 - The tool can see files, but doesn't download them.
 - No RPC, it only does SMB file share operations.
-- Reports what the current user/session can access only.
+- Reports what the current session can access only.
 - Failure to access a share doesn't prove the share doesn't exist.
 - Read access is tested at the share's root level only.
 A share could deny access at root but permit it in a subfolder.